 About Me

-In session, I commonly utilize attachment based, vaso-vagal, relational-cultural, humanist, feminist, narrative, somatic, and constructivist approaches, though I strive to tailor our work to meet your needs and preferences.
-My goal is to prioritize the needs, interests, and priorities of my clients to wield evidence-based practices in a warm, gently-boundaried, and realistic manner.
+Drawing from various therapeutic approaches like attachment-based, vaso-vagal, relational-cultural, humanist, feminist, narrative, somatic, and constructivist methods, I tailor our sessions to suit your unique needs and preferences.
+My goal is to provide evidence-based practices with a gentle, realistic touch, prioritizing your needs every step of the way.
 Please see my FAQs for more details on my training and theoretical approaches.
+In addition to private therapy practice, I am a co-founder, educator, and death doula with the Philly Death Doula Collective.

 • Not even remotely.
 I know that grief effects all areas of your life and so that is what is open for discussion.
 In addition to bereavement following a death, I work with ambiguous, anticipatory, and living losses as well as companion animal losses.
 I’m well versed in working with issues associated with kink, sex work, and non-monogamy — I welcome you to bring your whole self to our sessions.
 I have additional expertise in supporting those with anxiety disorders.